NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The Investigator has the right to reject or disregard information that is not directly related to the allegations when drafting the investigative report.

 C. Effect of Criminal Proceedings.
-In accordance with federal law, the Administrative Officer will not wait for the conclusion of a criminal investigation or criminal proceeding to initiate this Grievance Procedure.
-The University may undertake a short delay (several days to weeks) to allow evidence collection by a law enforcement agency and to avoid interference with that criminal investigation when criminal charges on the basis of the same behaviors that invoke this procedure are being investigated.
+The Administrative Officer will not wait for the conclusion of a criminal investigation or criminal proceeding to initiate this Grievance Procedure.
+The University may undertake a delay to allow evidence collection by a law enforcement agency and to avoid interference with that criminal investigation when criminal charges on the basis of the same behaviors that invoke this procedure are being investigated.

 D. Participation of the Parties.
 To the extent permitted by law, the Complainant and Respondent will be afforded the same rights and opportunities throughout the investigation including the right to an investigation free of bias, conflict of interest, stereotypes and consideration of a person’s status as complainant or respondent or on a person’s membership in a protected class as listed in the University Antidiscrimination Policies.